SaitoTsutomu/OrPgKb/README.md

 OrPgKb - Operations Research Programming Knowledge Base
 ======
 OrPgKb is a Web Application.
-Everyone make problem, and answer it.
+Everyone can propose questions, and answer.

 Install
 ------